igncp/blueprints/js/shaka-player/source-flows/player.md

 ### Basic Success Flow

-- Validate that there is a video element
+- Validates that there is a video element
 - Dispatches the `'loading'` event
 - Unloads
 - Cleans the stats